 Claire Sparkes

-Claire Sparkes is a figurative painter.
-She studied a Fine Art Degree at the Liverpool Sir John Moores University, and a Masters Degree in Fine Art Painting at the University for Creative Arts in Canterbury.
+Claire Sparkes RI SGFA studied a Fine Art Degree at the Liverpool Sir John Moores University, and a Masters Degree in Fine Art Painting at the University for Creative Arts in Canterbury, Kent.
 She has exhibited regularly in London, other UK cities, and abroad in both group and solo exhibitions.
-Claire was elected a member of the Royal Institute of Painters in Watercolours in 2019, and has also been a member of the Society of Graphic Fine Art since 2013.
-She currently lives and works on the South East coast of England.
+Claire was elected a member of the Royal Institute of Painters in Watercolours in 2019, and is also a member of the Society of Graphic Fine Art.